 PHOTOS: The British Royal Family Tree: 11 Members in Line to Succeed the Throne

-Kate came from a decidedly working-class stock of coal miners and builders on her mother's side.
-Her maternal grandmother, Dorothy Goldsmith, pushed her children to aim high and, as a result, Kate's mother became an airline hostess—at the time, a considerably glamorous job.
+On her mother's side, Kate came from a decidedly working-class stock of coal miners and builders.
+Her maternal grandmother, Dorothy Goldsmith, pushed her children to aim high.
+As a result, Kate's mother became an airline hostess—at the time, a considerably glamorous job.

-It was on this job at British Airways that Carole met Michael Middleton, a dispatcher, whose wealthy family hails from Leeds and which has ties to British aristocracy.
+It was on this job at British Airways that Carole met Michael Middleton, an airline dispatcher, whose wealthy family hails from Leeds and which has ties to British aristocracy.
 The couple married soon after.

-In 1987, Carole and Michael founded a mail-order party goods company.
+In 1987, her parents founded a mail-order party goods company.
 The business was a surprise success, eventually making the Middleton family multi-millionaires.

 Prince William and Kate Middleton

-Middleton's boyfriend graduated at the end of the 2002 school term, and the couple soon parted ways over issues of distance.
-Newly single and entering her sophomore year, Middleton and several friends were invited to share a flat with Prince William, a setting that allowed their budding romance to blossom.
+At the end of the 2002 school term Middleton's boyfriend graduated, and the couple soon parted ways over issues of distance.
+Newly single and entering her sophomore year, Middleton and several friends were invited to share a flat with William, a setting that allowed their budding romance to blossom.